 We then had a second dilemma where to live when we come back.
 I got chatting to one of the girls at work and she mentioned house sitting, again something I had never thought of but it appears a to be a big thing over here!
 The kiwis kind, caring and generous nature combined with Auckland’s petty crime problem with household theft has developed a community of house sitters where you live in the home owners house/apartment rent free and even sometimes bill free whilst they are away on holiday looking after the house and also any pets they may have.
 Home owners can save a fortune by a avoiding putting there pets in a cattery/dog kennel whilst they go on holiday so it really is a win win situation for both.
 I read a article recently about young couples who doing this as a long term solution as a quick fire way of saving up money for a deposit for a mortgage…

 A light bulb went on!

-I came across the kiwi house sitters, $65 NZD is for a years membership.
+I came across the kiwi house sitters, $84 NZD is for a years membership.
 We came across the most perfect add for a house just a few kilometers out of the city wanting house sitter’s for the month of July, it happened to be the exact date we return back from England.
-They have a old cat and three chickens that need looking after.
+They have an old cat and three chickens that need looking after.
 Anyone who knows us knows that we love chickens (RIP old friends Buttons and Nugget) and Isaac loves cats.
 I contacted them on a whim and it turns out they were English too and doing the same thing as us (going home to visit family) it was perfect we now have somewhere to go when we get back!

 Again I can’t stress enough what a good option this is for people moving here and don’t have family and friends to lean on.